-Just press and hold the command key, as if you were about to type a menu shortcut.
+Just press and hold the command key, as if you were about to type a shortcut.

-In older versions of KeyCue, the application shortcuts shown by KeyCue were limited to those that appear in menus.
-However, many applications offer further hidden shortcuts that are listed only in help documents or printed manuals.
+Besides regular shortcuts shown in menus, many applications offer further hidden shortcuts that are listed only in help documents or printed manuals.

-Starting with version 6, KeyCue supports user-definable custom shortcut descriptions to reveal these hidden commands.
+To reveal these hidden commands, KeyCue supports user-definable custom shortcut descriptions.
 KeyCue merges the additional shortcut descriptions with the shortcuts found in the menus to show the most comprehensive keyboard shortcuts cheat sheet ever.

-You can import and export these custom shortcut descriptions to use them on multiple Macs or share them with other KeyCue users.
+You can import and export these custom shortcut descriptions or even plain text files with command names to use them on multiple Macs or share them with other KeyCue users.

 We are also offering extended shortcut descriptions for Adobe InDesign and Adobe Photoshop, as well as for universal text editing and navigation shortcuts.
 The picture above shows 150 additional shortcuts for Adobe InDesign that were not listed in the KeyCue table until now.
 You can download the description files from our Download Extras web page and import them into KeyCue with just a double-click.

 We will publish more shortcut description files in the future to further increase KeyCue's versatility.
 If you have compiled shortcut descriptions that you are willing to share with the KeyCue community, please let us know, and we'll be happy to add them to our Download Extras page.

 KeyCue shows an icon in the menu bar, which is not only a visible indicator of KeyCue's presence, but also serves as an additional way to invoke KeyCue.